 1) Underway Data.
-On all the cruises continuous near surface measurements of temperature, salinity and chlorophyll fluorescence were made from water pumped through the ship, and the data were logged at one-minute intervals.
-Pelagic fish eggs were collected underway with a separate large volume pump throughout the entire CalCOFI pattern on cruise 9807 and 9809.
-This pump drew a continuous sample of approximately 640 liters per minute, which was concentrated and then collected by a 505μm sieve.
+On both the cruises continuous near surface measurements of temperature, salinity and chlorophyll fluorescence were made from water pumped through the ship, and the data were logged at one-minute intervals.
+Pelagic fish eggs were collected underway with a separate large volume pump throughout the entire CalCOFI pattern.
+This pump drew a continuous sample of approximately 640 liters per minute, which was concentrated and then collected by a $505\mu m$ sieve.
 Samples were taken at intervals ranging from 10 to 30 minutes, depending on the sample concentration, for enumeration of all retained fish eggs.
+In an attempt to automate the analysis of egg pump samples, a video camera and computer were added to the system to count and classify sardine and anchovy eggs.